univention/univention-portal/doc/decisions/0004-specify-test-organization.md

 The subproject level `tests` folder contains integration tests that test only components of that subproject.
 We make no strict recommendation about the location of such integration tests in the subproject level `tests` folder, since each language and framework have different best practices for that.
-For example, `cypress` tests are often split into two folders called `unit` and `e2e`, where the `e2e` folder actually contain integration tests (and not end-to-end tests, as the name seems to imply).

 Our recommendation is as follows: